redis/docs/content/operate/rc/security/access-control/data-access-control/role-based-access-control.md

 ## Redis ACLs vs. Redis Cloud RBAC

-In source available Redis, you can create users and assign ACLs to them using the `ACL` command.
+In Redis, you can create users and assign ACLs to them using the `ACL` command.
 However, Redis does not support generic roles.

 In Redis Cloud, you configure RBAC using the Redis Cloud console.
-As a result, certain source available Redis ACL subcommands are not available in Redis Cloud.
+As a result, certain Redis ACL subcommands are not available in Redis Cloud.
 The following table shows which ACL commands are supported.

 {{<embed-md "acl-command-compatibility.md">}}

-In source available Redis, you must explicitly provide access to the `MULTI`, `EXEC`, and `DISCARD` commands.
+In Redis, you must explicitly provide access to the `MULTI`, `EXEC`, and `DISCARD` commands.
 In Redis Cloud, these commands, which are used in transactions, are always permitted.
 However, the commands run within the transaction block are subject to RBAC permissions.